GWphua/aws-notes/README.md

 - Manual Scaling - Update the size of an ASG manually
 - Dynamic Scaling - Respond to changing demand
   1. Simple / Step Scaling
-     - When a CloudWatch alarm is triggered, then add 2 units / remove 1 unit.
+     - When [CloudWatch Alarm](#amazon-cloudwatch-alarms) is triggered, then add 2 units / remove 1 unit.
   2. Target Tracking Scaling
      - Set the average ASG CPU to stay at around a target value.
   3. Scheduled Scaling